Buy vs Rent · 2026

 Break-Even Analysis

 In Seattle, WA, buying does not reach a financial break-even within a 30-year horizon under current market conditions.
-Renting and investing the monthly savings ($5,925/month cost gap) at 7.5% generates enough compounding returns to consistently outpace the equity gains from ownership.
+Renting and investing the monthly savings ($5,995/month cost gap) at 7.5% generates enough compounding returns to consistently outpace the equity gains from ownership.

-At 7.5% investment returns, the renter's compounding advantage is substantial enough that even 5.2%/yr home appreciation cannot bridge the gap within 30 years.
 Buyers in this market need either a much longer holding period or a significant shift in the rent-to-price ratio to justify ownership on purely financial grounds.

 Seattle, WA Market Context